Franguestclain/Franguestclain/README.md

 ## Currently I am :

 - 🏠Living in Chihuahua, Chihuahua, México.
-- 🛠 Working on PID Electronics.
+- 🛠 Working in PID Electronics.
 - 👨‍🎓 Finishing my TSU degree on the UTCH.
 - 💻Finishing a Linux course by Cisco Netowrking Academy.